-Extracted sources for which no counterpart was found in the running catalog (i.e. no pair exists in tempruncat), will be added as a new source to the assocxtrsource, running and running and running tables.
+Extracted sources for which no counterpart was found in the runningcatalog (i.e. no pair exists in tempruncat), will be added as a new source to the assocxtrsource, runningcatalog and runningcatalog_flux tables.

+'''

 tkp.db.associations.insert_new_runcat_flux(image_id)

+'''

 Insert previously unknown sources into the runningcatalog_flux table.